5 Homebrew

 Y’know how you used to have to download apps from their websites, and drag them to the application folder or whatever?
 Yeah—turns out you can do pretty much all of that using Homebrew Cask.

-For example, instead of downloading the Alfred app from its site, you can run the following from your terminal:
+The general format for casks/apps available from Homebrew’s cask tap is: brew install –-cask <cask-name>.
+For example, instead of downloading the Alfred app from its site, you can run the following in your terminal:

 brew install --cask alfred